James Opiyo Wandayi

 All parliamentary appearances

 • 11 Jun 2013 in National Assembly: Hon.
 Temporary Deputy Speaker, Sir, basically, I want to correct the impression that has been created in this House.
-I am not against the women enterprise fund.
+I am not against the Women Enterprise Development Fund.
 I fully support it.
 What I am against is an attempt to create duplication of CDF in the form of a fund being managed by women Members of Parliament.
 Hon.
-Temporary Deputy Speaker, to conclude, I want to reiterate that today, we are passing this Motion as amended. view
+Temporary Deputy Speaker, to conclude, I want to reiterate that today we are passing this Motion as amended. view

 • 11 Jun 2013 in National Assembly: I am done, hon.
 Temporary Deputy Speaker, Sir. view